 The amendments clarified that to transfer to, or from, investment properties there must be a change in use.
-To conclude if a property has changed use there should be an assessment of whether the property meets the definition and the change must be supported by evidence.
+To conclude if a property has

 IFRIC 22 "Foreign currency transactions and advance consideration"

 The interpretation provides guidance on how to determine the date of the transaction when applying the standard on foreign currency transactions, IAS 21.
 The interpretation applies where an entity either pays or receives consideration in advance for foreign currency-denominated contracts.